Be "Estar" + past participle

 Estar + verboVender (To sell)Las casas están vendidas.
 (The houses are sold.)

-Estar + verboAbrir (To open)La comida está preparada.
-(The food is prepared.)
+Estar + verboAbrir (To open)La tienda está abierta.
+(The shop is open.)

 Exercise 1: Multiple choice